-From 15th July we will be able to celebrate Mass with a congregation present in the church.
+From 26th March we are able to celebrate Mass with a congregation present in the church.
 It’s a welcome development, but for the time being there will be some restrictions in place in order to minimise the risk of infection by Covid-19.
 Those restrictions will affect us in the following ways:

 - Limited capacity.
 Due to the required social distancing rules, there are only 12 pews available per Mass.
-Each pew can be used by one person OR up to 5 persons from one household.
-A maximum attendance of 50 people per service is being imposed for now – to be reviewed on 30th July.
+Each pew can be used by up to 5 persons from one household.

 - One way traffic.
 Those arriving in the church must enter through the main door, remain in their seats for the duration of the service and then leave through the exit door in the front part of the church.